New England Dining Reviews >>> Prince Restaurant, Saugus, MA, Dining Review

 The landmark Prince Restaurant in Saugus, MA, is one of those rare places that has touched past and present generations with equal affection.
 There may be critics out there who unfairly expect Prince to be something that it isn't, but the thousands of "real world" people who have frequented Prince know it as a happy, positive and tasty dining experience.
 Who could ask for anything more, unless it's overpriced, self-promoted gourmet food with an attitude that you want?

 The real world has been going to Prince since 1961, loving the fresh pizza with ample toppings and the pasta with the perfect red sauce. -- all at fair prices.
 The real world has seen lots of fads, trends and other cultural woes come and go, but places like the Prince remain timeless and durable, thanks to a passionate quest for quality food and service with a commitment to excellence.
 In effect, going to the Prince is like taking a trip back in time.
 Good products may expand --as the Prince has done through more seating and an attached comedy club -- but there's no real need to change the format when you're this great.
+So, while the Prince has turned into the largest family-owned pizzeria in America, there has been absolutely no drop in quality.
+It's as good as ever!

-Although we read in the news and see in the neighborhood that families don't eat together anymore, you would never know it from the gatherings within the colorful, festive dining rooms at Prince.
+And although we read in the news and see in the neighborhood that families don't eat together anymore, you would never know it from the gatherings within the colorful, festive dining rooms at Prince.
 It's easy for a moment to forget that it's the 21st Century, as a scan across the dining rooms look like a scene out of the 1960s -- the times when we fondly remember, as children, the Prince.
 The collectibles and memorabilia on the walls -- as ample as the toppings on Prince pizza -- have stayed intact through the generations, thus lending further assuredness that the memories of yesterday can be lovingly revisited at the Prince Restaurant.
 It's quite a comforting feeling.

 Now our children experience the same feelings we had: